jackromo/mathLibPy/README.md

         * Searches and shortest paths
         * Relation to digraph conversion and vice versa
     * Sets
-        * String comprehension sets
-            * Grammar for comprehension language
-            * Test for if finite, if so then generate all elements
         * Power sets and partitions
     * Relations
         * Produce range from domain and codomain